install gensim if you haven't already (you can also do it without `uv`, but why would you? uv is fantastic)

 - Find the “average” color between red and cyan: \(\frac{1}{2}(\vec{r} + \vec{c})\).

-- Use a color picker to verify your answers from parts (a) and (b).
+- Use a color picker to verify your answers from parts (1) and (2).
 What colors do you actually see?

 02 Dot product